 There are a lot of different kinds of whiskey on the market.
 If you want a rundown of the different options this article is a great resource, but there are still a minefield of options.
 How do you know which kind of whiskey to get for your loved one?

 Well, the best advice here is to ask (if possible).
 Usually, whiskey drinkers have at least a general area of spirits that they prefer, whether that’s Canadian whiskey or a smoky, peated scotch.
 From there, you can head into our reviews and narrow down your search by type and price range to find the perfect bottle.

 If your recipient is a whiskey novice that doesn’t know what they like yet, or you otherwise can’t directly ask them, then the best and safest choice is a bourbon.

 One word of warning, though: when it comes to bourbon, if you really don’t know your recipient’s preference, you should probably avoid a “straight” bourbon.
 These bourbons tend to be aged longer and pack more of a punch than a typical bourbon.
-I know… I just said strong whiskies can be toned down if needed… but even then, a straight bourbon might be a little much.
-If you want to play it safe, just avoid them as gifts.
+I know… I just said strong whiskies can be toned down if needed… but even then, a straight bourbon might be a little much for some.
+If you want to play it safe, just avoid this as a gift.

 My Recipient Likes Jack Daniel’s, Can I Get Something Similar?

 Some people look down on Jack Daniel’s whiskey, but I really like it.
 I think it provides a great, flavorful value for your money, and it works well in a number of drinks.
 Thankfully, if you’re buying for someone who is a Jack’s fan, we can specifically narrow down your search — because Jack Daniel’s is a very particular variety of American whiskey called Tennessee Whiskey.